Minnesota Star Tribune

-The Star Tribune is the largest newspaper in Minnesota.
+The Minnesota Star Tribune, formerly the Minneapolis Star Tribune, is an American daily newspaper based in Minneapolis, Minnesota.
+As of 2023, it is Minnesota's largest newspaper and the seventh-largest in the United States by print circulation, and is distributed throughout the Minneapolis–Saint Paul metropolitan area, the state, and the Upper Midwest.

 It originated as the Minneapolis Tribune in 1867 and the competing Minneapolis Daily Star in 1920.
-During the 1930s and 1940s, Minneapolis's competing newspapers were consolidated, with the Tribune published in the morning and the Star in the evening.
-They merged in 1982, creating the Star and Tribune, and it was renamed to Star Tribune in 1987.
-After a tumultuous period in which the newspaper was sold and re-sold and filed for bankruptcy protection in 2009, it was purchased by local businessman Glen Taylor in 2014.
+During the 1930s and 1940s, the two papers consolidated, with the Tribune published in the morning and the Star in the evening.
+They merged in 1982, creating the Minneapolis Star and Tribune, renamed the Star Tribune in 1987.
+After a tumultuous period in which the newspaper was sold and resold and filed for bankruptcy protection in 2009, it was purchased by local billionaire and former Minnesota State Senator Glen Taylor in 2014.
+In 2024, the paper was renamed The Minnesota Star Tribune.

-The Star Tribune serves Minneapolis and is distributed throughout the Minneapolis–Saint Paul metropolitan area, the state of Minnesota and the Upper Midwest.
-It typically contains a mixture of national, international and local news, sports, business and lifestyle stories.
+The Star Tribune typically contains national, international, and local news, sports, business, and lifestyle stories.
 Journalists from the Star Tribune and its predecessor newspapers have won seven Pulitzer Prizes.

 History

 Minneapolis Tribune

 The Star Tribune's roots date to the creation of the Minneapolis Daily Tribune by Colonel William S. King, William D. Washburn, and Dorilus Morrison.
 The two men previously operated different Minneapolis newspapers, the State Atlas and the Minneapolis Daily Chronicle.
-The newspaper was designed to unify the local republican party under one newspaper.
+The newspaper was designed to unify the local Republican Party under one newspaper.
 The Tribune's first issue was published on May 25, 1867.
 The newspaper went through several different editors and publishers during its first two decades, including John T. Gilman, George K. Shaw, Albert Shaw, and Alden J. Blethen.
-In 1878 the Minneapolis Evening Journal began publication, giving the Tribune its first competition.
-On November 30, 1889, the Tribune headquarters in downtown Minneapolis caught fire.
+In 1878, the Minneapolis Evening Journal began publication, giving the Tribune its first competition.
+On November 30, 1889, downtown Minneapolis's Tribune headquarters caught fire.
 Seven people were killed and 30 injured, and the building and presses were a total loss.